kongware/ftor/README.md

 Type classes either require a compilation step or the runtime must have continuous access to the extended type information to conduct dynamic type class dispatching.
 As a pluggable type validator ftor doesn't meet these requirements and consequently cannot support type classes.
 It uses explicit type dictionary passing instead, which allow multiple type classes per type.
 Abandoning the singleton property may be burden or a relief - this depends on the problem you're trying to solve.

-## Higher Order Types
+## Higher Order and Higher Rank Types

-ftor doesn't support higher order types yet.
+ftor neither supports higher order nor higher rank types.
+I am not sure if such sophisticated type extensions make sense in the context of Javascript and type validation.
+Maybe sometime.

 ## Interoperability